 Make sure the extruder and the heatbed can move freely

 Make sure there are no obstructions in the path of the extruder or heatbed and their bearings.
-For example, there might be a piece of filament stuck around the belt (usually around the Y-axis pulley) from your previous printings.
+For example, there might be a piece of filament stuck around the belt (usually around the Y-axis pulley) from your previous prints.

 Another instance of obstruction is when the zip ties or another part of the extruder cable bundle are not arranged following the manual.
-If the cables hit the frame before the extruder assembly does (if it's an MK3) or before the X end-stop des (if it's an MK2/S or an MK2.5) the printer detects an inaccurate end position.
+If the cables hit the frame before the extruder assembly does (if it's an MK3) or before the X end-stop does (if it's an MK2/S or an MK2.5) the printer detects an inaccurate end position.
 See the photo below and make sure the cables are arranged accordingly.

 Check the tension of your belts